Yarra Valley Water

 This policy applies to the Yarra Valley Water Board of Directors and all employees.

-We work with organisations which share our values, and we expect our partners, suppliers an contractors to have the same commitment to diversity, equity and inclusion.
+We work with organisations which share our values, and we expect our partners, suppliers and contractors to share our commitment to diversity, equity and inclusion.
 The Victorian Government Social Procurement Framework, Fair Jobs Code and the Building Equality Policy help ensure that our suppliers are aligned to our values in these areas.

 We believe that everyone should have access to safe, reliable, and affordable drinking water and sewerage services.
 This is a fundamental human right and necessary for the fulfillment of all other human rights.
 We will ensure our services are accessible and inclusive.